bobfoster1299/ansible-examples/README.md

 chmod 440 10_ansible
 systemctl restart sshd
 ```
-Switch the ansible user and run the following:
+Switch to the ansible user and run the following:
 ```
 su - ansible
 cd ~